MatteoTamine1709/WebServer/README.md

 - Tools:

   - [x] Automatically rebuild any .cpp file that has been changed in the `endpoints` folder ([Reference](#hotreload))
-    - [ ] Currently, if the hot reloader is started and we shhut down the server and open it back up, the hot reloader will not work as it has the incorrect PID.
+    - [x] Currently, if the hot reloader is started and we shhut down the server and open it back up, the hot reloader will not work as it has the incorrect PID.
     - [ ] When we start the project with watch mode, the hot reloader is not started
-    - [ ] Hot reloader should know the set folder for endpoints and not have to be passed as an argument
+    - [x] Hot reloader should know the set folder for endpoints and not have to be passed as an argument
+    - [x] Faster boot up time (compiling the shared library takes a lot of time, make it into it's own thread)
+    - [ ] Remove infinite loop and use a signal to start/stop the hot reloader
   - [x] A good logger with request time and all (like [morgan](https://www.npmjs.com/package/morgan)) (maybe using [spdlog](https://github.com/gabime/spdlog))
     - [ ] Date and time support
     - [x] Log to file